ibm-cloud-docs/containers/cs_clusters.md

     7. **Standard**: Select a public VLAN (optional) and private VLAN (required) from your IBM Cloud infrastructure (SoftLayer) account.
 Both VLANs communicate between worker nodes but the public VLAN also communicates with the IBM-managed Kubernetes master.
 You can use the same VLAN for multiple clusters.
         **Note**: If worker nodes are set up with a private VLAN only, you must configure an alternative solution for network connectivity.
 For more information, see [VLAN connection for worker nodes](cs_clusters.html#worker_vlan_connection).

     8. By default, **Encrypt local disk** is selected.
-If you choose to clear the check box, then the host's Docker data is not encrypted.[Learn more about the encryption](cs_secure.html#encrypted_disks).
+If you choose to clear the check box, then the host's Docker data is not encrypted.
+[Learn more about the encryption](cs_secure.html#encrypted_disks).

 4. Click **Create cluster**.
 You can see the progress of the worker node deployment in the **Worker nodes** tab.
 When the deploy is done, you can see that your cluster is ready in the **Overview** tab.
     **Note:** Every worker node is assigned a unique worker node ID and domain name that must not be manually changed after the cluster is created.
 Changing the ID or domain name prevents the Kubernetes master from managing your cluster.